keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 date: 2024-03-10
 authors: [agardnerIT]
 description: >
-  In this blog post you will learn how to configure Keptn via the new Helm umbrella chart.
+  In this blog post, the release candidate for Keptn v2 is announced.
 comments: true
 ---